(ModernSurvival.org) – What is a life-threatening whole-body allergic reaction that requires immediate treatment to save the victim’s life?

 • Shock Atrophy

-If you encounter someone with these symptoms or go into anaphylactic shock, call 911 immediately and check the person for a Epipen.
+If you encounter someone with these symptoms or go into anaphylactic shock, call 911 immediately and check the person for an EpiPen.
 Epipens come with easy-to-follow instructions to administer first aid.
-It’s a good idea to keep one of these in your home as well as the first aid kit in your car, because allergies can come on suddenly without the affected person even knowing they have them.
+It’s a good idea to keep one of these in your home as well as the first aid kit in your car because allergies can come on suddenly without the affected person even knowing they have them.
 This is especially true when attending large family dinners where different foods and health issues mix.

 ~To Your Survival!